 Once the child is adopted, our specialists perform a comprehensive medical evaluation, update immunizations and perform laboratory screening tests.
 A written comprehensive assessment and treatment plan will be sent to the primary care physician, and any further medical or developmental referral recommendations are discussed with the primary care physician.
 Referrals for onsite services such as neurodevelopment, speech-language pathology, nutrition and other pediatric specialties are also available.

 Our outpatient specialty services are offered at the outpatient center in Lincoln Park.
 Appointments are available on Wednesdays in the late afternoon.
 Typical outpatient visits fees include a comprehensive office visit fee plus a fee for each laboratory test.
 Because these services are not considered routine, some insurance carriers will not guarantee coverage or provide reimbursement.
 Parents are encouraged to check with the insurance carrier prior to scheduling the appointment to determine coverage.

-This program is led by a team of nationally recognized infectious diseases physicians who specialize in international adoption and have special training in foreign health issues as they affect the health of children.
+This program is led by Tina Tan, MD, and Ben Katz, MD.
+Our infectious diseases physicians specialize in international adoption and have special training in foreign health issues as they affect the health of children.

 If you’d like to request an appointment with one of our specialists, call 1.800.543.7362 (1.800.KIDS DOC®) or visit our Appointments page for more information.